sarvex/Halide/README_webassembly.md

 test suite (and you almost certainly will), you'll need to ensure that LLVM is built with wasm-ld:

--   Ensure that you have lld in LVM_ENABLE_PROJECTS:
+-   Ensure that you have lld in LLVM_ENABLE_PROJECTS:

 ```
 cmake -DLLVM_ENABLE_PROJECTS="clang;lld" ...